EN

 This is a monthly cost, depending on consumption levels.
 In Spain, the main suppliers include Endesa and Iberdrola.

-To optimize costs, more and more homeowners are opting to install solar panels.
-With sufficient land or roof space, this is a particularly effective solution given Spain’s climate.
-At current energy prices, an investment in solar panels pays for itself on average within about 6 years.
+To optimise costs, an increasing number of owners are opting to install solar panels.
+With sufficient plot or roof space, this is a particularly effective solution in Spain’s climate.
+At current energy prices, an investment in solar panels pays for itself on average within around 6 years.

 Water

-Water bills are typically billed monthly or quarterly, depending on the provider.
-For properties with large green areas, water consumption – and thus the amount of the bills – increases in proportion to the need for garden irrigation.
+Water charges are usually billed monthly or quarterly, depending on the supplier.
+For properties with large garden areas, water consumption – and consequently the size of the bills – increases in proportion to the need for garden irrigation.

-The bill also includes a fee for discharging water into the sewer system.
-Importantly, in practice, it is not possible to install a separate meter for water used in the garden, which means that the sewerage fee is calculated based on total consumption.
+The bill also includes a charge for discharging water into the sewerage system.
+Importantly, in practice it is not possible to install a separate meter for water used in the garden, which means that the sewerage charge is calculated based on total consumption.

 Costs can vary significantly – depending on the size of the garden and the intensity of watering.
 For example:

-• consumption of approx. 50 m³ results in a cost of around 200 euros,
+• consumption of approx. 50 m³ generates a cost of around 200 euros,

 • consumption of approx. 300 m³ amounts to an expense of around 1,100 euros.